substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/basic-setup.md

 This command will clone a copy of the most recent Node Template and ask how you would like to call your node and pallet.
 Type in:

-- `kitties` - as the name of our node
+- `kitties` - as the name of our node.
+The node will be named as `node-kitties`.
-- `mykitties` - as the name of your pallet
+- `kitties` - as the name of your pallet.
+The pallet will be named as `pallet-kitties`.

 This will create a directory called `kitties` with a copy of the [Substrate Node Template] [substrate-node-template] containing the name changes that correspond our template node, runtime